-Whether it has to do with end of life or not, if you are this person within your family and friend circle, then you are actually dealing with many of the same issues that end of life doulas face.
-And, it’s trickier to be this person because you are known as the best friend, the daughter, the ‘cousin who knows’, the nurse relative - somehow you are ‘in the know’, as well as you caring deeply about the person in need.
+Whether it has to do with end of life or not, if you are this person within your family and friend circle, then you are actually dealing with many of the same issues that end-of-life doulas face.
+And, it’s trickier to be the go-to person because you are known as the best friend, the daughter, the ‘cousin who knows’, the nurse relative - somehow you are ‘in the know’, as well as you caring deeply about the person in need.

-The biggest concern for you, the “go to” person, is boundaries.
+The biggest concern for you as the go-to person, is boundaries.
 Because you are part of the family, or another close place in the circle, you may feel that you are often expected to drop everything because you are needed.

-I work with many “go to” persons in my mentoring practice.
-From my experience working with you, I have the following suggestions.
+I work with many go-to persons in my CareDoula School of Accompanying the Dying.
+From my experience working with hundreds of people over the years, I have the following 4 tips.
 Please don’t misunderstand my offering of four simple suggestions as simplifying this issue.
 The suggestions may appear ‘simple’, but they require a commitment of self-care first which may kick in a whole series of defensive posturing about why you can’t do it

 Boundaries around your availability during a crisis may seem like an uncomfortable obstacle, but how many people do you know?
 What is the possibility of there being several situations during the year that leave you feeling you must stretch to be involved?
 Be honest about how it affects your own life.

 I know I’m hitting a nerve here.
 The nerve is shared by both the person/family who is going through a hard time and the person who wants to be there more than they actually can be sometimes.
 The person/family does not want to ask for help usually or is afraid of burdening people, while the “go to” person is genuinely wanting to help but is near breaking under the pressure.